Hungry Happenings

 After several years of being served black bottom dinner rolls, I took charge of making the bread.

-Fast forward, to my life now, where I've experienced the stress of stuffing an oven full of dishes that need to be cooked at different temperatures for varying amounts of time than trying to get everything onto the table hot, I can totally relate to my mom's dinner roll dilemma.
+Fast forward to my life now, where I've experienced the stress of stuffing an oven full of dishes that need to be cooked at different temperatures for varying amounts of time and then trying to get everything onto the table hot.
+I can now relate to my mom's dinner roll dilemma.

-My solution - bake the crescent rolls ahead of time and either serve them cold or heat them up just for a few minutes.
+My solution - bake the crescent rolls ahead of time and either serve them cold or heat them up just for a few minutes before serving.

 Of course, you know me, I can't serve just plain old dinner rolls, I have the unstoppable urge to make things look festive, so I cut the store-bought dough using leaf-shaped cookie cutters and topped them with cheese and some colorful additions.